fshafiee/laravel-once/README.md

 ### Defining Rollable Tasks

-All you gotta do is to create a new class that extends `Laravel\Once\Tasks\AutoDispatchedTask`, which is an abstract class.
+All you gotta do is to create a new class that extends `LaravelOnce\Tasks\AutoDispatchedTask`, which is an abstract class.
 You must define `__construct` and `perform` methods.
 Every time a new instance of this rollable class is created, it is automatically added to the backlog.